jihunni/Bioinformatics/cancer_evolution.md

   - microsatellite instability (MSI) : mutations/epigenetic silencing of mismatch repair gene -> DNA mismatch repair X -> somatic single nucleotide variants (SNVs), small indels
   - chromosomal instability (CIN) : aneuploid, accumulate somatic strctural variants (SVs ; genomic rearrangements) -> copy number variations (CNVs)
   - **Copy neutral loss of heterozygosity** describes a phenomenon whereby one of two homologous chromosomal regions is lost, but various mechanisms have ensured the presence of two identical copies of such region in the genome.
 As a result, the karyotype appears normal or ‘copy neutral.’
+- mutation:
+  - synonymous mutation : Synonymous mutations are point mutations that only changes one base pair in the RNA copy of the DNA.
+They have no real role in the evolution of species since the gene or protein is not changed in any way.
+Synonymous mutations are actually fairly common, but since they have no effect, then they are not noticed.
+  - nonsynonymous mutation : Synonymous mutations are point mutations that changes both one base pair in the RNA copy of the DNA and protein sequence.
 - hypodiploid
 - hyperdiploid
 - molecular time